computermancer/cmEarplugs/README.md

 # cmEarplugs
 Earplugs script for Arma 3 Epoch (EPAH safe)

-This will add an earplugs menu to everycar on the server as well as any new cars from traders.
+This script will add my earplugs script.
+It will let you do the following:

-All you have to do is get in the car once if it does not already have the earplugs menu.
+- NEW: You can now press F4 to manually toggle your earplugs at any time.
+- NEW: Config.sqf will allow you to configure a bunch of random stuff.

-It will also remove the earplugs when you get out of a vehicle.
+- Auto-insert and remove earplugs when getting in and out of vehicles.

-Installation is pretty straight forward.

-Copy the files in the mission folder.

-Edit your battleye filters.
-Instructions are in the folder.

-And you are good to go.
+- Inserting earplugs reduces volume down to about 25 percent.
+- Removing earplugs restores volume to 100 percent.